gluelabs/coding-style-guides/git/GIT.md

  - relese/relese-name
  - hotfix/hotfix-name

-You **SHOULD** use branch master for production releases and branch development for next releases.
+You **MUST** use branch master for production releases and branch development for next releases.

 You **MAY** use git-flow tool to perform a release branch process.
 It has the advantage of reducing the number of commands compared to git.